wp-media/engineering-handbook/technical_standards/node/style_lint.md

 ### Customizing Rules

-While we generally rely on recommended configurations, you can add project-specific rules:
+While we generally rely on recommended configurations, you can add project-specific rules if needed:

 ```javascript
 export default [